forc-db/ForC/how_to/edit_the_data_(overview).md

         iii. masl (Column K)

-6. If the site already exists in the database and site-related data matches, use the same sites.sitename.
+5. If the site already exists in the database and site-related data matches, use the same sites.sitename.

+6. If the site does not already exist in the database, acquire the original data publication and supplement if available.

+    a.
+First, populate the [ForC_citations.csv](https://github.com/forc-db/ForC/blob/master/data/ForC_citations.csv) with the information from the publication.
+Descriptions of the headers can be found in the [metadata](https://github.com/forc-db/ForC/blob/master/metadata/citations_metadata.csv).

+    b.
+Next, save the publication the [References](https://github.com/forc-db/References) repository.

+        i.
+Change file name to be citationID.

+        ii.
+If adding supplements as separate documents, make clear it is appended to original paper.

 ## Entering Data